 Why I’m Worried: The media industry is in upheaval, which has made it difficult to even find full-time work, and my friends are regularly subjected to layoffs.
 Because I have a variety of clients and avenues of work, it’s rare that I have more than a week or two off — unless I plan a vacation.
-I would make less, and lose the flexibility I currently have to be here for my family.
+I don’t want to make less, and lose the flexibility I currently have to be here for my family.
 While some of my clients are larger and pay me in a traditional W2 arrangement, my 1099 income is what gets us through between larger engagements.
-I would likely lose my 1099 clients to writers in more freelance-friendly states.

 What Lawmakers Need to Understand: Most independent contractors are doing this by choice, and we love what we do.
 We enjoy the freedom of freelancing and the stability that comes from having multiple clients.
 We turn down work that doesn’t meet our standards for pay and schedule.